-Thank your for your answer and your further questioning about my health issues.
+Thank you for your answer and your further questioning about my health issues.
 As I mentioned in my first message, I am dealing with post-traumatic stress disorder.
-In conjunction with that, one of my biggest challenge is severe fatigue.
-Sometimes, it just constrains me to the bed.
-I nearly cannot get out of it, it pushes me down.
-When I exercise to get into activity again and to stimulate my circulation, afterwards it gets even worse, I am exhausted, not activated.
-So, in research, because of my struggle with PTSD, I found an article which mentioned decreased cortisol levels in people with PTSD.
+In conjunction with that, one of my biggest challenges is severe fatigue.
+Sometimes, it just constrains me to bed.
+I nearly cannot get out of it, and it pushes me down.
+When I exercise to get into activity again and to stimulate my circulation, afterward, it gets even worse; I am exhausted, not activated.
+So, in research, because of my struggle with PTSD, I found an article that mentioned decreased cortisol levels in people with PTSD.
 So, I was curious about my own cortisol level.
-Therefore I did several testings.
+Therefore I did several tests.
 I really wonder if low cortisol could be one of the underlying reasons for my fatigue.
-You wrote about a range from 10 to 100 microgram.
-I saw several ranges, which began on 20 micogram upward.
-What is a range I can orientate on and what are the influencing factors?
+You wrote about a range from 10 to 100 micrograms.
+I saw several ranges, which began at 20 micrograms upward.
+What is a range I can orientate on, and what are the influencing factors?
 Respective to my medication I can add the following: Fluvoxamine 100 mg (1/d), Pantoprazole 20 mg (1/d).
 I personally think that 10 to 100 is such a great range and if you are at the bottom of it, could it be that you are at the bottom is primary?